Vermont Lemon Law: Your Complete Legal Guide

 For repair attempts to count toward the presumption:

-- Each attempt must be evidenced by a written examination or repair order
+- Each attempt must be supported by a written examination or repair order.

-- The presumption applies only to three repair attempts by the same agent or authorized dealer
+- The presumption applies to three repair attempts by the same agent or authorized dealer, unless the consumer shows good cause for visiting a different dealer.

 Extension of Time Periods